richardvan/richardvan.github.io/pages/about.md

 ---
 layout: page
 title: about
-description: Karl Broman is Professor in Biostatistics and Medical Informatics at University of Wisconsin - Madison; research in statistical genetics
+description: Richard Van currently lives in Las Vegas, B.S Computer Science (UCLA 2010), Master's Business Administration (UNR 2013), World Traveler (30+ Countries)
 ---

-Karl Broman is Professor in the
-[Department of Biostatistics &amp; Medical Informatics](http://www.biostat.wisc.edu) at the University of Wisconsin&ndash;Madison;
+Richard Van is currently living in Las Vegas in the [Department of Biostatistics &amp; Medical Informatics](http://www.biostat.wisc.edu) at the University of Wisconsin&ndash;Madison;
 research in statistical genetics; developer of